NiborGnu/witch-hunt/README.md

 + #### Witches section

-    - Titel telling user that here they can be directed to read more about 3 specific witches and there trails
+    - Titel tells users that here they can be directed to read more about 3 specific witches and their trails

     - Indication to read more about Stor-Märit from Lillhärdal